maxlandon/wiregost/README.md

 - Database as a dual gRPC/REST service, for exposure to other tools.
 - Use of different RPC/transport stacks, per-implant.
 - Robust and powerful Console UI.

-## Codebase

-* `client/`         - Console client code
-* `server/`         - C2 Server code
-* `ghost/`          - Implants code
-* `modules/`        - All modules available (implants, post, etc...)
-* `proto/`          - Protobuf messages (all objects/services used in all of Wiregost server/implants/console)
-* `db/`             - Database (as a service) code

-You can find a more through description of the code base in the [wiki page](https://github.com/maxlandon/wiregost/wiki/Code-Structure), or by browsing the repository: READMEs are available for pretty much all subpackages, explaining their role and contents.

 ## Install